100 Ways To Live More Sustainably | Simple & Practical Tips

 23. Insulate pipes in a cold attic to reduce heat loss: This can prevent heat from escaping and thus reduce energy usage.

 24. Draft-proof your home: You would hate to heat or cool your home just to have that air escape through small gaps.
-Weatherstripping doors and windows can prevent heat loss, saving energy.
+Weatherstripping doors and windows can prevent heat loss and save energy.

-25. Maximize Natural Light: Draw up the curtains during the daytime at home or other places where possible.
+25. Maximize Natural Light: Draw up the curtains during the daytime when possible.
 Maximizing natural light can reduce reliance on electric lighting.

 26. Use low-energy light bulbs: Switching to LED bulbs can use up to 90% less energy and last 25x longer than regular bulbs.